jennybc/googlesheets/README.md

 ### Function naming convention

-All functions start with `gs_`, which plays nicely with tab completion.
-If the function has something to do with worksheets or tabs within a spreadsheet, then it will start with `gs_ws_`.
+To play nicely with tab completion, we use consistent prefixes:

+-   `gs_` = all functions in the package.
+-   `gs_ws_` = all functions that operate on worksheets or tabs within a spreadsheet.

 ### Quick demo